lxnnao/ICMM/README.md

-Icome
+Icomm
 =====

-Icome will be a application can create activities and allow user attend/enroll online.
+Icomm will be a application can create activities and allow user attend/enroll online.